 1. Don’t look directly at the lights producing glare.
 When faced with an oncoming high beam, look down toward the right side of the road to avoid the glare.
 However, do not completely take your eyes off the road.
 By slightly lowering your line of sight, you should still be able to see the lines on the road and stay in your lane until the car causing the glare passes.

-3. Make sure all the glass parts of your vehicle are cleaned thoroughly.
+3. Make sure all the glass parts of your vehicle are cleaned thoroughly and are in good condition.
 These include the windows, mirrors, and the inside and outside parts of the windshield.
 This will remove any form of dirt or build-up on the glass that causes light to get refracted and makes glare worse.
+Keep your roof, mirrors, windshield, headlights, and taillights free from snow and ice during window, too.

 4. Remove the dirt and burnt rubber build-up from the wiper blades.
 The best way to do this is to use a paper towel and windshield washer fluid.
 If cleaning them doesn’t work, consider getting replacement wiper blades.